SHUTDOWN

 STAGING

-In April 2001, the city of Hamburg experienced the realisation of an unprecedented project: an entire district shone in light for the first time in the evening hours.
-Over a distance of 1.5 km, the historic warehouse complex was transformed into a fascinating nocturnal panorama.
+In April 2001, the city of Hamburg experienced the implementation of this unprecedented project: an entire district was illuminated in the evening hours for the first time.
+Over a distance of 1.5 kilometres, the historic warehouse complex was transformed into a fascinating nocturnal panorama.
 Over 60 harbour launches celebrated this moment with a ship siren concert.
-Since then, the image of the illuminated Speicherstadt with its beauty, elegance and lightness has been carried around the world for the city of Hamburg.
+Since then, the image of the illuminated Speicherstadt with its beauty, elegance and lightness has been carried from the city of Hamburg to all corners of the world.

-Light and darkness accentuate perspectives, highlight target points, envelop the concise and typical elements of the architecture in an appropriate brightness.
+Light and darkness accentuate perspectives, highlight target points, envelop the distinctive and typical elements of the architecture in a brightness appropriate to them.

-The visitor can choose between different perspectives: the view from the launch, the view from street level and the view from the buildings.
-All three lines of sight are included in the lighting design, which directly reflects the character of the huge ensemble.
-The viewer is invited to constantly change his perspectives.
-The interplay between light and dark is a constant invitation to stroll and discover the wealth of detail in Speicherstadt’s architecture.
-It also corresponds with the constant change of ebb and flow in the many canals of the Speicherstadt.
-Many filigree surface structures, figurative elements and a distinct colourfulness of the brick landscape await discovery.
-In many cases, the lighting is also reflected on the water surface, vertical, static light paths contrasting with their flat and moving counterparts.
+The visitor can choose between different perspectives: The view from the Barkas-se, the view from street level and the view from the buildings themselves.
+All these lines of sight are incorporated into the lighting design, which directly reflects the character of the huge ensemble.
+The viewer is invited to constantly change his or her perspectives.
+The interplay between light and dark is a constant invitation to stroll and discover the wealth of detail in Speicherstadt’s architecture: filigree surface structures, figurative elements and a distinct colourfulness of the brick landscape await discovery.
+In many cases, the light also corresponds with the constant change of tide in the numerous canals of the Speicherstadt.
+Thus the lighting is reflected on the water surface, then the static, vertical light paths contrast their two-dimensional and moving counterpart.

 © ELBE&FLUT / Heinz-Joachim Hettchen